pkhabazi/matthiaslischka.at/cv.md

  - Azure DevOps, Git

 #### Setup
- - 2 year project for a big customer from Germany
+ - 2 years project for a big customer from Germany
  - Integration in Liferay
  - Interfaces to SAP and other products via ESB
  - Hosted in Azure (App Service, SQL, Liferay VM, AppInsight, Storage, Key Vault, ...)
- - Scrum team: 5 developer, one tester, one PO/PM
+ - Scrum team: 5 developers, tester, PO, PM and UX

 ### 2016 - 2018
 **Technical Lead** of a seven-person team,<br />